 Gilly Macmillan wrote her first novel, What She Knew, as a challenge to herself.
 Sitting down with a goal of 1,000 words a day, she spent time extracting her story day after day after day—without any formal education.
 But, Gilly believed in herself and gave the task everything she could.
 A handful of queries later, and just as she was about to move on from this particular ambition, she received an email from an agent, and that relationship turned into a New York Times bestseller.

 Gilly’s story is the stuff of dreams.
-In today’s interview, we speak with her about her newest novel, Odd Child Out, and her creative career that’s taken her from selling contemporary art in a commercial art gallery to working on the staff of a historic art history publication.
+On Sept.
+18 she releases I Know You Know, her latest binge-read thriller.
+In today’s interview, we speak with her about her novel Odd Child Out, and her creative career that’s taken her from selling contemporary art in a commercial art gallery to working on the staff of a historic art history publication.
 We also discuss that “finished book” feeling, why she prefers writing in the morning and her advice as to what can really make someone a better writer.

 Holding my nerve is my biggest challenge.
 Writing is a famously solitary profession and it can sometimes be difficult to keep your confidence levels up.
 That’s when a good agent is gold dust.